 Strategy is often overlooked, but it is decisive for e-commerce success.
 Here are a few points to ponder:

 What product do you sell?
 Is it going to be a niche boutique or a general store?
-Foundr suggests relevant criteria to choose your product: low seasonality, decent sales volume, small and lightweight.
+The products most adapted to eCommerce generally display these characteristics: low seasonality, decent sales volume, small and lightweight.

 Who are your competitors?
-How are your going to be different?
+How are you going to be different?